n-lusano/IkLeerNederlands/README.md

 ### About

 Hello there!
-So my name is Nausicaa:sparkles:, and I <s>"recently"</s> moved to the Netherlands in February 2020, but because of this weird weird year of isolation it feels like a life ago and yesterday at the same time.
+My name is Nausicaa:sparkles:, and I <s>recently</s> moved to the Netherlands in February 2020, but because of this weird weird year of isolation it feels like _a life ago_ and _yesterday_ at the same time.
 Weird, huh. :mask: Back in July I also graduated as Junior Full-stack Developer, so maybe that contributed in keeping me distracted and busy while the year slipped away.

 This small WIP project is more than a year's worth of notes as a self-taught Dutch learner, because I'm a huge language nerd, and I mean, because why not. :nerd_face: